ModelDBRepository/28316/readme.txt

 20150416 Note from the ModelDB administrator: A bug noted by Mohamed Sherif and fix provided by Ted Carnevale updates the IA.mod file so that the a,b states change.

+20160830 Note from the ModelDB administrator: A bug noted by Andras Ecker and communicated by Marianne Bezaire was that IAprox.mod neglected to call the rates function.
+The previous fix (20150416) required slight changes (see below) in the IClamp current (adjustable in the Point Process Manager window which becomes available when you run the simulation with mosinit.hoc) for some of the generated figures to be similar to those in the paper: 1) for 20150416 version in the 8B Long case the current needed to be increased from 0.2 to 0.27 however with this subsequent version (20160830) this is no longer necessary.
+For other cases 2) the 8 B Short current needs to be increased from 13 to 14 and 3) the 9A Case 2 current needs to be changed from -.05 to -0.04 for the generated graphs to be similar to the paper figures in both this updated version and in the 20150416 version.